 What is inventory shrinkage?

 Inventory shrinkage is when you lose inventory due to factors other than sales.
 It can generally be defined by the difference between your inventory levels on paper and your actual inventory levels.
+Every retailer across every industry is impacted by shrink, with organized retail crime being one of the industry’s prime concerns (but not, notably, the only cause of shrink).

 If your inventory management system says you have 10 pairs of shoes in stock, but you actually have 9 on hand, and you can’t account for that lost pair through sales, your inventory has experienced shrinkage.